dazajuandaniel/Machine-Learning/README.md

-    ├── Regression              # Code for the first Coursera course in the specialization ├── Classification          # Code for my development of various classification algorithms ├── Clustering              # Code for my development of various clustering algorithms └── README.md
+    ├── Regression              # Code for the first Coursera course in the specialization ├── Classification          # Code for my development of various classification algorithms ├── Clustering              # Code for my development of various clustering algorithms ├── Tutorials               # Code for tutorials I have followed along.
+    └── README.md

 ## Programming Language